max1220/lua-db/README.md

 Reads the bitmap file content in str, parses the header, and returns a drawbuffer that contains the pixel data from the bitmap

+	Bitmap.decode_from_file_drawbuffer(filepath)

+Return a drawbuffer with the image loaded from filepath